tubbo/blue_velvet/README.md

 For more information on the many properties available to you, check out the API documentation.

+## Background

+This project is the result of the work I've done on my band's website, [TheWonderBars.com](http://thewonderbars.com).
+I didn't want to have to maintain two versions of press data, and since we had an active Facebook page that was chock full of content well before the site was designed and deployed, I considered using Facebook as our main "database", rather than a locally-maintained SQL database of some kind.
+At this point in time, TheWonderBars.com does not require a database in order to function.

 ## Contributing

 All contributions will be examined and considered.
 Anyone can feel free